nogermsau/nogerms.github.io/_commercial/hand-sanitiser.md

 title: Hand Sanitiser - No Germs
 heading: DAILY GERM DEFENCE WITH OUR ANTIMICROBIAL TECHNOLOGY
 class: one
-description: No Germs has continued to explore and utilise the best-in-class and most effective products available to manage and control biological, chemical, and physical hazards.
+description: No Germs Hand Sanitiser is proven to be safe, effective and provide long lasting protection with a single application.
 ---

 <div class="commercial container pt-80 pb-60">